KelahKelah/codeville/wk1-introduction-variables-basic-level-dom/README.md

+## JAVASCRIPT
+JavaScript is a programming language is used to write programs that run in web pages.
+JavaScript can control how a web page looks or make the page respond when a viewer clicks a button or moves the mouse.

+Javascript can be used to change things on a web pages.
+Here is quick demo of what javascript can do in web page.
+Open
 ## `NAMING VARIABLES`
 Be careful with your variable names, because it’s easy to misspell them.
 Even if you just get the capitalization wrong, the JavaScript